 - 1. Under section 125 of the Resource Management Act 1991, this consent lapses five years after the date of commencement of the consent unless: - a) The consent is given effect to; or - b) The Otago Regional Council extends the period after which the consent lapses. - 2.
-This consent is also subject to the General Conditions listed in Schedule 1 General Conditions and Attachments A-C of that Schedule.
-In the event of differences or conflict, between the General Conditions and the conditions of this consent, the conditions of this consent prevail.
+This consent is also subject to the General Conditions in Schedule 1 General Conditions and Attachments A-C to that Schedule.
+In the event of differences or conflict between the General Conditions and the conditions of this consent, the conditions of this consent prevail. - 3.
+Waste acceptance at the Green Island Landfill must cease no later than 12 months after the Smooth Hill Landfill has been commissioned and begins accepting waste, except that this condition does not apply to the acceptance of cleanfill material, contaminated soils, and capping soils required to complete the final cap in accordance with General Conditions 30 and 31.